mmravic314/mmravic314.github.io/index.md

 group: home
 ---

 We are hosted in the [Department of Integrative Structural and Computational Biology](https://www.scripps.edu/science-and-medicine/research-departments/integrative-structural-and-computational-biology/) at [The Scripps Research Institute](https://www.scripps.edu/) on the sunny seaside La Jolla, California campus.
+We custom design protein molecules to fold and interact in cell membranes!
 {: .welcomefont}
 <br>
 <div class="row">